iiasa/insights/README.md

 taken either from existing range maps (e.g. IUCN) or from estimates obtained through species distribution models.

+In it’s basic configuration, the InSiGHTS framework combines the climatic suitability from a SDM with a area of habitat (AOH) refinement to obtain the suitable habitat for each time steps.
+The InSiGHTS Index of Habitat Availability can then be defined for any given species $s$ and timestep $t$ as:

+\$ Insigts\_{s,t} = \$, where $t_{ref}$ indicates a reference or
+starting year.

 More information on the InSiGHTS framework can be found in [Rondini and Visconti 2015](https://doi.org/10.1111/cobi.12532), [Visconti et al. 2016](https://doi.org/10.1111/conl.12159) or [Baisero et